-Wapner has reported one-hour documentaries for the network including, "Ultimate Fighting: From Blood Sport To Big Time," which earned him an Emmy nomination, as well as "Planet of the Apps: A Handheld Revolution! ," "Touchdown: The Patriots and the Business of Winning," "Ultimate Fighting: Fistful of Dollars," and "One Nation, Overweight " which documents the impact of the nation's obesity epidemic.
-In 2011, Wapner received an award from the Society of American Business Editors and Writers (SABEW) as well as a Sigma Delta Chi Award from the Society of Professional Journalists for "One Nation, Overweight."
+Wapner has also reported several documentaries for the network, including "Hotel: Behind Closed Doors at Marriott," "Ultimate Fighting: From Blood Sport to Big Time," which earned him an Emmy nomination, and "One Nation, Overweight," which documents the impact of the nation's obesity epidemic.
+In 2011, Wapner received an award from the Society of American Business Editors and Writers as well as a Sigma Delta Chi Award from the Society of Professional Journalists for "One Nation, Overweight."

 Wapner earned a bachelor's degree in history from the University of South Florida.

 Follow Scott Wapner on Twitter @ScottWapnercnbc.